 - ½ recipe Candied Lemon Peels (clickehere for the recipe), divided

 - 1 cup heavy cream

 - 8 ounces semisweet chocolate, finely chopped

 - 1 tablespoon lemon juice

 - 1 teaspoon freshly ground black pepper

-Remove the firm, lemon-pepper ganache from the refrigerator and use a 1 1/4-inch cookie scoop to scoop out about 2 dozen truffles, placing them on one of the parchment-covered baking sheets.
+- Shape the truffles and cool again.
+Remove the firm, lemon-pepper Ganache from the refrigerator and use a 1¼-inch cookie scoop to scoop out about 2 dozen truffles, placing them on one of the parchment-covered baking sheets.
 Now place the shaped truffles in the refrigerator for at least 30 minutes.